fuxihao66/ExtraNet/README.md

 (before accessing this repo, please refer to https://www.unrealengine.com/ue4-on-github to associate your GitHub account with your Unreal Engine account)

+## About Occlusion MVs
+In the original paper "Temporally Reliable Motion Vectors for Real-time Ray Tracing", occlusion mv needs forward motion vectors, which requires rendering another forward pass.
+To alleviate computation cost, we splat backward motion vectors to get forward motion vectors.
+Details are shown in **OcclusionMV** folder.

 ## TensorRT Inference
 For network inference speed test, please refer to https://github.com/fuxihao66/ExtraNetTRTInference.
 ## Citation